uc-berkeley-w215/fall2020/assignments/study-design-flaws.md

 **Overview:**

 We performed a study to compare GraphicPass to traditional passwords.
-Participants were observed using both textual passwords, and then GraphicPass.
+Participants were observed using GraphicPass.
 Afterwards, we gave them a survey to evaluate each system.

 **Experimental Environment:**